-The Eastern Pacific Ocean (EPO) stock of yellowfin tuna, which encompasses both FAO 77 and 87, are managed by the Inter-American Tropical Tuna Commission.
+The Eastern Pacific Ocean (EPO) stock of yellowfin tuna, which encompasses FAO 77, are managed by the Inter-American Tropical Tuna Commission.
 The Commission co-ordinate scientific research and stock assessment of the species within its remit.

 The stock is subject to a species-specific management regime and was assessed under clause C. As fishery removals of EPO yellowfin tuna are included in the stock assessment process and the stock can be considered, in its most recent assessment, to have a biomass above its limit reference point it passes clause C.